le0nxD/le0nxD/README.md

 <details>
   <summary>🧠 Fun fact about me</summary>
   One time I fixed a bug without knowing how, and now I refuse to touch that part of the code ever again.
   It works.
-I don't ask questions.
+I don’t ask questions.
+Universe is balanced.
 </details>